c4milo/fusejs/README.md

 ## How it works
-Fuse low level API is inherently asynchronous, meaning that it won't block the nodejs main thread.
-It does not need [libuv](https://github.com/joyent/libuv) thread pool either.
+Fuse low level API is inherently asynchronous, therefore, there is no need for libuv thread pool.
 FuseJS workflow looks like:

 ```
           node example/hello.js /tmp/hello_fs -ofsname=hellofs -orw -d